clvgt12/ollama_cli_interface/README.md

 ### Prerequisites
 - Python 3.12 or later
 - Ollama, installed on your host computer, along with mistral v0.3 LLM to support AI agent use of tools
+- An OpenWeatherMap.org [API key](https://home.openweathermap.org/api_keys) to enable the agent to provide current weather given a specified location
 ### Python and Required Modules Installation
 #### Windows
 1. Download and install Python from [python.org](https://www.python.org/downloads/windows/).